 Everyone has heard about the benefits of the Mediterranean diet.
-This term first appeared in the middle of the last century, when researchers found a lot in common in healthy food ration and lifestyle of the inhabitants of the countries that surround the Mediterranean Sea.
+This term first appeared in the middle of the last century.
+At that time, researchers found a lot in common in the healthy food ration and lifestyle of the inhabitants of the countries that surround the Mediterranean Sea.
 Healthy food daily consumption was related to their well-known longevity and health.

 Developing healthy food habits: where the name of the diet derives from?

 Despite its name, the Mediterranean diet is more like a set of eating habits than a specific system or dietary instruction.
-These eating principles are peculiar to the inhabitants of the Mediterranean region; therefore the diet is called so.
-Its popularity is easy to explain: residents of southern France consume a fairly large amount of fat but have lower rates of cardiovascular disease than, for example, residents of the United States.
+These eating principles are peculiar to the inhabitants of the Mediterranean region.
+Therefore the diet is called so.
+Its popularity is easy to explain.
+Residents of southern France consume a fairly large amount of fat.
+Nevertheless, they have lower rates of cardiovascular disease than, for example, residents of the United States.